gl1tterbomb/gl1tterbomb/README.md

 Here are my favorite ships.
 If u don't like them, then that's fine!
 [Strawpage 3](https://ang3lcake.straw.page/hobbies)

 ★ - I like to yap bout my interests.
 If you get tired of it, please let me know👍.
-I like green lantern and flash
+I like green lantern and flash.
+I don't really call myself number one fan.

 ★ I’m fine with ships.
 Oc/canon or rarepair.
 Just don’t make it weird ig?